microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/appManagementPolicy-post-applyToResource.md

 ### Request

-The following is an example of the request.
+The following is an example of the request to assign an appManagementPolicy to an application.

 <!-- {
   "blockType": "request",